-There are genuine reasons you would want to snap photos with your smartphone without being noticed.
-Although, at times taking pictures at events without prior approval can cause bridge of understanding and can lead to legal actions.
+There are genuine reasons you would want to secretly take pictures with your smartphone without being noticed.
+Although, at times taking pictures at events without prior approval can cause breach of understanding and can lead to legal actions.

 Disable The Shutter Sound